rromanotero/cloudformation-dev-staging-prod-networks/README.md

 # Cloudformation Dev-Staging and Production VPCs (subnets, network ACLs, route tables, and security groups)
 Cloudformation templates to set up a dev-staging and a production network in AWS.
 Both dev-staging and production have public server subnets and private data subnets, both public and private also have an A and B versions on different AZs (A is one AZ, B is a different AZ).
 So you have public subnet A, public subnet B, private subnet A, private subnet B, for each VPC.
+For each VPC there's also in spare network in each AZ (Spare A and Spare B) for unforeseen adjustments in the future.

 <p align="center">
   <img src="https://github.com/rromanotero/cloudformation-dev-staging-prod-networks/blob/master/architecture.png" width="540"/>
-  <p align="center">So, an empty pair of VPCs with 4 subnets each (2 public and 2 private)</p>
+  <p align="center">So, an empty pair of VPCs with 4 subnets each (2 public and 2 private).
+Spare subnets are not shown.</p>
 </p>

 This is a sample architecture that I recently set up with this template: